pinselimo/cstructs-in-haskell/README.md

 [![Build](https://img.shields.io/travis/pinselimo/cstructs-in-haskell.svg)](https://travis-ci.org/pinselimo/cstructs-in-haskell)

 Identity properties are tested with QuickCheck to ensure that peek and poke are reversible.
 The result of ```sizeOf``` is dependent on the order of types.
 Its correctness can only be tested with HUnit.
 The ```alignment``` function is trivial and only tested implicitly through ```sizeOf```.
+Imports from C are tested in ```CTest.hs``` and form together with the identity tests the guarantee that also exports to C are consistent.
 All tests are performed for all available GHC versions through [haskell-ci](https://github.com/haskell-CI/haskell-ci) to ensure maximum compatibility.

 ## Contributing